-Balaji Krishnamurthy, age 59, has served as a director since 2005.
+Balaji Krishnamurthy, age 60, has served as a director since 2005.
 Mr. Krishnamurthy is the founder and has served as the President of LogiStyle, a firm that consults with corporations and their boards regarding leadership, corporate culture, governance and strategy, since 2005.
 From 1999 until 2005, he served as President, Chief Executive Officer and a director of Planar Systems Inc., a provider of flat panel display solutions for the medical, commercial, industrial and retail markets.
 From 2003 until 2005, he served as the chairman of Planar's board of directors.
 Mr. Krishnamurthy held various management, engineering and marketing positions at Tektronix Inc., an electronics manufacturer, from 1984 until 1999.
+Mr. Krishnamurthy currently serves on the board of directors of a private firm.